 Most crawl spaces in the Tidewater area are made up of vulnerable beams and floor joists.
 Minimum standards must be met otherwise big problems can arise when it comes time to sell and putting these problems off for a long time can cost in the long run.

-Trust your crawl space to a company with extensive experience in fixing the framing of your home!
+Trust your crawl space to a company with extensive structural repair experience in fixing the framing of your home!
 You don’t want just any handyman lifting your home to repair the critical structure.
-Get the biggest bang for your buck by correctly scoping the work and having experts reinforce your floors!
+Get the biggest bang for your buck by correctly scoping the work and having subfloor repair contractors and structural repair experts reinforce your floors!

-Making your floors more level and fixing sticking doors commonly go hand in hand.
+Making your floors more level and fixing sticking doors commonly go hand in hand with structural repair.
 Most of these problems are caused by inadequate strength of the floor framing which is made up of beams and joists.
 Moist wood is typically weaker so beams can bow and joists can sag.

 Additional support will probably be necessary.
 The good news is that an experienced technician with a well thought out system design can yield some great results!